CDCgov/prime-public-health-data-infrastructure/src/FunctionApps/python/IntakePipeline/README.md

 The IntakePipeline Azure Function orchestrates a series of actions, implemented in discrete Python building blocks, each of which is described below.

 ## Conversion
+The conversion building block is responsible for converting from a raw input format (HL7 Version 2, or CCD) to FHIR.
+This includes normalization as well as conversion of batch files and messages.

 ### Convert batch to list
 A batch file containing one or more messages is converted into a list of inidivdual messages.
 Prior to conversion, the following normalization is applied: